 The building may have video footage, but the owner might not release it.

 If possible, get their contact information, including email address and phone number so that they can provide a statement later on.

 File an accident report with the manager or whoever is in charge of the premises.

 He or she will document your version of what happened.

-If you’ve sustained an injury on public or private property, we at Jason Stone Injury Lawyers are here to help.
+If you’ve sustained an injury on public or private property, we at Jason Stone Injury Lawyers in Massachusetts are here to help.
 Let us be your voice in this difficult and traumatic time.
 We will gather evidence, assist with your medical treatment, speak to witnesses, file claims, and negotiate with insurance companies on your behalf.

 Call us today to schedule a free, online or face-to-face, no-obligation case evaluation.
 Remember, we only get paid if we get money for you—never reaching into your own pocket—that’s the Stone Cold Guarantee.®

 Jason Stone is truly the best!
 They did such a wonderful job with my case and communicated really well with me.
 I was amazed by their work and amazed by how much they really care about their clients.
 Whenever I called them about a concern or for any other reason they made sure they answered every question!
 They also try their best to make things go quickly as possible!
 I would highly recommend people to chose Jason Stone Injury Lawyer.
 They are honest with you; they take their time to listen to you and make sure everything is resolved!
 They did a great job with my case that I have recommended them to others.
 Thanks so much Jason Stone, I really appreciate it all!